bailli/opus2tonie/Readme.md

 ### Firmware problems

-The most recent firmware version of the Tonie box has a few drawbacks:
+The firmware of the Tonie box has drawbacks **when it can connect to the internet via WiFi**:

-* Reading custom NFC tags while connected to the internet will result in the deletion of the associated audio data.
+* Reading custom NFC tags will result in the deletion of the associated audio data.

+* Reading an official Tonie that has custom content stored on the box will delete the custom content and download the original files again, unless the internal timestamps are identical

-* When the box is idle and connected to the internet it will set the "hidden" FAT filesystem attribute for custom audio data files.
-This will have the effect of enabling "live" mode for these files => the NFC tag will always trigger playback of the beginning of the file (no matter whether another NFC tag was used in-between).
+* On startup, or when idle, it will set the "hidden" FAT filesystem attribute for custom audio data files with incongruous internal timestamps.
+This enables "live" mode for these files and the NFC tag will always trigger playback from the beginning of the file (no matter whether another NFC tag was used in-between).
-* When the box boots (i.e. after re-connecting the battery) it will always enable Wi-Fi and therefore apply the "hidden" filesystem attribute for custom audio files as described above.

-Other tidbits:

-(*found somewhere else; unconfirmed*) If you replace an official Tonie with custom content and keep the same `timestamp` as the official file, the replaced content will even work when the box is online.
+  You can only enter the offline mode of the box *after* startup, so to avoid this effect you need to block the box on your wireless network before connecting it to the batteries again.

+The latter two issues can be circumvented by using the `timestamp` that is officially associated with the Tonie for the custom content.
+You can identify this timestamp through `./opus2tonie.py --info` and generate your custom files with the optional `--ts <timestamp>` parameter.

 ### Tonie header